co-cddo/cloudmaturity/src/assessment/security.md

 () **Participation in Responsible Disclosure Platforms:** Active participation in well-known responsible disclosure platforms to facilitate external reporting of vulnerabilities.
 () **Automated Scanning and Regular Assessments:** Implementation of automated tools for scanning vulnerabilities and misconfigurations, combined with regular security assessments.
 () **Proactive Threat Hunting and Incident Response:** Proactive threat hunting practices are in place.
 Incident response teams rapidly address identified threats and vulnerabilities, with some degree of automation in responses.
-() **Comprehensive Security Operations with Red/Purple Teams:** Utilization of red teams (offensive security) and purple teams (combined offensive and defensive) for a full-spectrum security assessment.
-An empowered Security Operations Center (SOC) conducts annual and major change-based Integrated Technical Health Checks (ITHC).
+() **Comprehensive Security Operations with Red/Purple Teams:** Utilization of red teams [offensive security] and purple teams [combined offensive and defensive] for a full-spectrum security assessment.
+An empowered Security Operations Center [SOC] conducts annual and major change-based Integrated Technical Health Checks [ITHC].
 Analysts prioritize and coordinate remediation of high-severity issues, with many mitigation actions automated and event-triggered.

-## -How do you monitor, evaluate, manage, and improve the effectiveness of your security and privacy programs?[radios] =

-() .
-() .
-() .
-() .
-() .

 ## How does your organization handle user provisioning for cloud systems, focusing on authentication for human users?[radios] =